powmedia/backbone-forms/README.md

 **`schema`**

 The schema to use to create the form.
 Pass it in if you don't want to store the schema on the model, or to override the model schema.

+**`fields`**

+An array of field names (keys).
+Only the fields defined here will be added to the form.
+You can also use this to re-order the fields.

 **`idPrefix`**